 By Mike Ryan, BPN Co-Founder and CEO

-Fundamental Measure x Multiple from Comps = Valuation
+Chosen Fundamental Financial Measure x Multiple Applied based on Comps = Valuation

-Valuation = Fundamental Measure x Multiple from Outlook
+Chosen Fundamental Financial Measure x Multiple Applied based on Outlook = Valuation